mikeyslice/esports-medium/_shop_items/skillz-match-codes.md

 ## Contents

-After purchase you will receive an email containing a PDF file with 70 Skillz Match Codes.
-These are valid for for April 26th - May 9th, 2020.
+After purchase you will receive an email containing a PDF file with __at least 35 active Skillz Match Codes__.
+These are valid for April 26th - May 16th, 2020.

 Just open the file and use the codes for the appropriate games, before they expire.